Policies and Governance

 The purpose of this policy is to provide SCERS members and/or their related parties as defined herein with due process procedures and timeline for disputed matters in SCERS’ administrative decisions affecting such persons.

-Compensation Earnable Policy for Overtime and CTO-Expired – Discussion Draft
+Compensation Earnable Policy for Overtime, CTO-Expired, and CTO-Over-Max

-The purpose of this discussion draft policy is to require the exclusion of overtime and expired compensatory time off (CTO) paid in excess of a member’s regularly scheduled work hours (including CTO-expired and CTO-over-max) from compensation earnable when applied to allowances and pay differentials earned by legacy SCERS members.
+The purpose of this policy is to require the exclusion of overtime pay and compensatory time off (CTO) paid in excess of a member’s regularly scheduled work hours (including CTO-expired and CTO-over-max) from compensation earnable when applied to allowances and pay differentials earned by legacy SCERS members.

 The purpose of this policy is to establish a sound compensation policy to address SCERS’ personnel needs that, along with an effective job classification system and the requisite authority to establish the necessary and appropriate staff size, structure and compensation, provide the cornerstone for SCERS’ ability to successfully carry out its mission.